InfoFlow KV: Information-Flow-Aware KV Recomputation for Long Context: Introduction

 \section{Introduction}

-Retrieval-augmented generation (RAG)~\cite{lewis2020retrieval} has become a dominant paradigm for question answering (QA) with large language models (LLMs) and vision–language models (VLMs).
+Retrieval-augmented generation (RAG)~\cite{lewis2020retrieval} has become a dominant paradigm for question answering (QA) with large language models (LLMs) and vision--language models (VLMs).
 In RAG, the model repeatedly retrieves and conditions on large sets of external documents, images, or multimodal evidence, often spanning tens or even hundreds of thousands of tokens, while producing only short answers.
-In such settings, inference efficiency is primarily constrained by the prefilling stage that computes key–value (KV) caches over the retrieved context, rather than by autoregressive decoding.
-This bottleneck is further exacerbated in interactive or multi-query scenarios, where retrieval results change across queries and prefilling must be performed repeatedly, rendering naïve full-context inference prohibitively expensive.
+In such settings, inference efficiency is primarily constrained by the prefilling stage that computes key--value (KV) caches over the retrieved context, rather than by autoregressive decoding.
+This bottleneck is further exacerbated in interactive or multi-query scenarios, where large portions of retrieved context may be reused but naïve full-context prefilling still recomputes the same evidence for each query.

-A natural efficiency strategy in RAG is to precompute KV caches for individual documents or evidence chunks offline and assemble the retrieved context at query time by reusing these cached states.
-However, after retrieval, autoregressive decoding requires a single globally ordered sequence with global causal dependencies across retrieved evidence, whereas each document’s KV cache is computed independently under a local causal mask.
+This paper focuses on the multi-chunk KV reuse regime, rather than the setting where full-context attention is impossible because the input exceeds the model context window.
+In this regime, a natural efficiency strategy is to precompute KV caches for individual documents or evidence chunks offline and assemble the retrieved context at query time by reusing these cached states.
+Full-context prefilling remains an accuracy reference, but it introduces redundant computation when the same retrieved evidence is served repeatedly.
+However, after retrieval, autoregressive decoding requires a single globally ordered sequence with causal dependencies, whereas each document's KV cache is computed independently under a local causal mask.

 To mitigate this mismatch, existing methods introduce selective KV recomputation, in which a small subset of tokens is recomputed under the global causal mask to partially restore cross-document interactions while retaining most of the efficiency gains of offline precomputation.
 Representative approaches differ primarily in how recomputation targets are selected.
 CacheBlend~\cite{yao2025cacheblend} identifies tokens whose representations change the most by measuring output discrepancies between cached and full-context runs in early transformer layers; however, for efficiency reasons, this comparison is limited to only a few shallow layers and may not reflect a token’s ultimate influence on generation.
 In contrast, EPIC~\cite{hu2024epic} adopts fixed positional heuristics, selecting tokens at predefined positions (e.g., document boundaries) for recomputation, independent of content or query.
 As a result, neither approach fully captures token importance from two critical perspectives: (i) semantic relevance, particularly with respect to the query, and (ii) effective information flow, i.e., whether a token is structurally positioned to influence downstream decoding under the global causal attention graph.
 This limitation motivates a more principled recomputation criterion that explicitly aligns token selection with the information pathways required for answer generation.